 Where to Start Your Search in Miami

-When you’re ready to look for a therapist, it can feel overwhelming.
+When you’re ready to look for the right therapist, it can feel overwhelming.
 But there are several trusted ways to begin your search:

 Remember, the first therapist you meet doesn’t have to be your final choice.
 It’s okay to “interview” a few before settling into a therapeutic relationship.